emmaceccherini/AUASE/README.md

 # AUASE
-This repository contains the code to reproduce the experiments and figures from _Attributed dynamic network embedding with stability guarantees_.
+This repository contains the code to reproduce the experiments and figures from _Unsupervised Attributed dynamic network embedding with stability guarantees_.

 Follow the instructions in the paper's supplementary materials to download the required datasets, set the hyperparameters and implement the experiments.